obay/simple-messaging-system/README.md

 ## API Documentation

 The API documentation is available through Swagger UI when running the application.
+By default, Swagger UI is enabled in all environments.
+To disable it, set the `DISABLE_SWAGGER` environment variable to "true".

-Access it at:
+Access Swagger UI at:
 - Development: `https://localhost:5001/swagger`
-- Production: Not available
+- Production: `http://localhost:8080/swagger` (when Swagger is not disabled)

 ## Logging